AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 The allocator for :ada:`R1` is legal, since the accessibility level of :ada:`Global'Access` is the same as the accessibility level of :ada:`D`.
-However the allocator for :ada:`R2` is illegal, because the accessibility level of :ada:`Local'Access` is deeper than the accessibility level of :ada:`D`, and assigning :ada:`R2` to an object outside :ada:`P` could lead to a dangling reference.
+However, the allocator for :ada:`R2` is illegal, because the accessibility level of :ada:`Local'Access` is deeper than the accessibility level of :ada:`D`, and assigning :ada:`R2` to an object outside :ada:`P` could lead to a dangling reference.